Skip to main content

 add_header X-Country $geoip2_data_country_name;

-x-country: Your Country Name
+Look for x-country: Your Country Name in the response.

 map $geoip2_data_country_code $allowed_country {